globocom/GloboNetworkAPI/docs/tool-tips/tool-tips.rst

 Getting more information from fields that acts as a foreign key
 ***************************************************************

-Through **fields**, **include** and **exclude** parameters, you can obtain more information for fields that acts as a foreign key.
+Through **fields** and **include** parameters, you can obtain more information for fields that acts as a foreign key.
 If you are dealing with such a field, you can through this 'descend or rise' like a tree.

 For a simple example, suppose that you make a GET Request for :ref:`Network IPv4 module <url-api-v3-networkv4-get>` to get only vlan field.
 You certainly would use this::